How to Open a Bank Account in Spain as a Student (2026)

 How long does it take to open a bank account in Spain?

-Digital banks: 10-30 minutes online.
+Wise or Revolut: 10-30 minutes online.
 Traditional banks: 30-60 minutes at branch, may need appointment.
 Card delivery takes 5-10 days.